lcapo/developer-documentation-hotel/DSF/Avail.rst

 The maximum time, that is permitted in our system, before the connection is closed,  is of **25000** milliseconds.

-**Price, binding price and commission**:

--  If commission = 0.
-The price returned is a net price, and the provider is informing that the commission **must** be 0.

--  If commission = -1.
-The provider is not informing if the price is net or sale price.
-This information is informed when signing with the provider or with the binding price is true/false)

--  When commission is greater than 0, for example: commission = 12, it
-   is a sale price, and this commission is informed for the provider ( If in the static configuration the field binding price is set at true, then the price is mandatory ).

 |

 AvailRQ Example